Aircloak/aircloak/air/docs/content/configuration.md

 },
 ```

 In the snippet above, the type `secret_string` indicates a string which should consist of at least 64 characters.
 The corresponding parameters are used to sign and encrypt various data sent to the client.
-Make sure to choose values which are random enough, or otherwise the security and privacy of the system might be compromised.
+Make sure to choose values which are random enough, or otherwise the security of the system might be compromised.
 For example, to generate a random secret, you can use the following command:

 ```
 cat /dev/urandom |